pbradleylab/phylogenize/README.md

 ## Running *phylogenize* locally

-To run *phylogenize* locally, you will need to first install the R package from within this repository. `devtools` is capable of tracking down most of its dependencies, but there are a few packages from BioConductor that it will not be able to, so it's a good idea to install those first:
+To run *phylogenize* locally, you will need to first install the R package from within this repository.
+Because *phylogenize* is an analysis and visualization pipeline, it has more dependencies than the average package, so this will require a little patience. `devtools` is capable of tracking down most of these dependencies automatically, but there are a few packages from BioConductor that it will not be able to find.
+It's a good idea to install those first:

 ~~~~
 install.packages("BiocManager")